FredericJacobs/crop_Artboard/README.md

 The set up works occurs in two part.

-You'll need to download : [Crop Artboard.zip](http://cl.ly/MySr)
+You'll need to download : [Crop Artboard.zip](http://cl.ly/MxVB)

 ### Set up a shortcut to export from SketchApp to the clipboard

-Drag and drop the export.sketchplugin on the SketchApp icon.
+Drag and drop the "Crop Artboard.sketchplugin" on the SketchApp icon.

 Now when you hit "control+command+C", it will copy your art board to the clipboard.